openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 ## Token Endpoint {#token-endpoint}

-   * The Wallets MUST perform client authentication as defined in [@!I-D.looker-oauth-attestation-based-client-auth].
+   * The Wallets MUST perform client authentication as defined in [@!I-D.ietf-oauth-attestation-based-client-auth].
    * Refresh tokens MUST be supported for credential refresh.
    * Wallets MUST support deferred authorization by being able to process the Token error response parameters `authorization_pending` and `slow_down`, and the credential offer parameter `interval`.
    * The wallet attestation JWT scheme is defined in (#wallet-attestation-schema).